 As a healthcare provider, you know that caring for patients following an accident or illness is a major responsibility.
 While your treatment regime will depend on their diagnosis, a major focus of your care must be directed toward protecting your patients from acquiring healthcare-associated infections (HAIs) during their stay.
 And some of the most vulnerable patients are those dependent upon ventilators.

-According to the CDC, about one in 25 patients will suffer from at least one form of HAI on any given day.
-And out of the more than one million infections that occur each year, 15% of them involved pneumonia, which is always a concern for ventilator-dependent patients.
+About one in 31 patients will suffer from at least one form of HAI on any given day.
+And out of the more than one million infections that occur each year, 15% of them involve pneumonia, which is always a concern for ventilator-dependent patients.

 1. Reducing Infection

 The staggering rate of HAIs each year means that preventing infection should be your primary goal in patient care.
-The last thing a recovering patient needs is to be burdened with additional infection, especially when it is preventable.
-Here are American Nurse Today’s suggestions for reducing the chance of infection among patients on vents:
+The last thing a recovering patient needs is to be burdened with an additional infection, especially when it is preventable.
+Reduce the chance of infection among patients on vents with these tips:

-- If the patient’s condition allows, keep the head elevated 30 degrees to 45 degrees to help prevent ventilator-associated pneumonia.
+• If the patient’s condition allows, keep the head elevated 30 to 45 degrees to help prevent ventilator-associated pneumonia.

-- If the patient is able to take breaths on his or her own, and his or her vitals are within normal range, provide sedation “vacations” to ready your patient for extubation.
+• If the patient is able to take breaths on their own, and their vitals are within normal range, provide sedation “vacations” to ready your patient for extubation.

 2. Check the Settings and Modes

-- Respiratory rate – manually count your patient’s respirations, because he or she may be overriding the vent and taking breaths on his or her own
+• Respiratory rate – manually count your patient’s respirations because they may be overriding the vent and taking breaths on their own

 3. The Importance of Suctioning